trolando/knor/README.md

 1. A translator from extended HOA to PGSolver format
 2. A translation to an Aiger file for model checking

+Additionally, some sample extended-HOA files are included.
+Most were generated using scripts from https://github.com/gaperez64/tlsf2gpg and dumping an extended HOA file instead of going to a parity game.

 ## HOA2PG
 TODO: port https://github.com/gaperez64/hoa2pg to here in order to use the new HOA parser